nzkdevsaider/RaiBot/README.md

 # RaiBot
 RaiBot is multi-purpose Discord bot made in *[Node.js](https://nodejs.org/en/)* using *[Discord.js](https://discord.js.org/#/)* library.

-## RaiBot is still in development and frequently updated.
+RaiBot is still in development and frequently updated.
 Not online 24/7.

+I won't mind if you take some code to learn or improve but please don't be a skid.

 ### Features
 - Currency system